-- Madison, Hamilton and Washington, as well as many others, were intent on building a stronger federal state in order to strengthen the governance of the new country and for defense. - But to do this, they had to convince the Southern state elites to come on board, which meant acceptance of slavery and the doctrine of "states rights", which left anything not specified in the Constitution to the states, thus empowering state elites, especially in the South. - The compromise was actually worse, because it counted "all other persons" (meaning slaves) as 3/5 of a citizen for the purposes of representation, thus further empowering Southern states that the national level. - The 3/5 clause also applied to taxation, but the federal government did not impose poll taxes, so this wasn't very relevant. - Moreover, many of the founding fathers, including Jefferson, Madison, Washington, Benjamin Franklin and Benjamin Rush, were slaveholders themselves (Morgan, 1975).
+- Madison, Hamilton and Washington, as well as many others, were intent on building a stronger federal state in order to strengthen the governance of the new country and for defense. - But to do this, they had to convince the Southern state elites to come on board, which meant acceptance of slavery and the doctrine of "states rights", which left anything not specified in the Constitution to the states, thus empowering state elites, especially in the South. - The compromise was worse, as it counted "all other persons" (meaning slaves) as 3/5 of a citizen for the purposes of reprit'sesentation, further empowering Southern states nationally. - The 3/5 clause also applied to taxation, but the federal government did not impose poll taxes, so this wasn't very relevant. - Moreover, many of the founding fathers, including Jefferson, Madison, Washington, Benjamin Franklin and Benjamin Rush, were slaveholders themselves (Morgan, 1975).